alyssa-norrenberns/markdown-practice/sharks.md

 ## Shark Species

 **There are countless shark species across the Earth's oceans.
-Here are a few of my favorites.**
+Here are some I find fascinating.**

 | Species | Fun Fact |